-Highway Operations are under the direction of the department's Chief Operations Officer; functions are broadly organized under three bureaus, the Bureau of Development, the Bureau of Field Services, and the Bureau of Bridges and Structures.
+Highway Operations are under the direction of the department's Chief Operations Office.
+Functions are broadly organized under three bureaus: Bureau of Development; Bureau of Field Services; and Bureau of Bridges and Structures.

-Two administrative units, the Office of Business Development, and the Office of Operations Administrative Services, report directly to the Chief Operations Officer.
+There are also two administrative offices within Highway Operations: Office of Business Development; and Office of Operations Administrative Services.